Window class

-In computer programming, a window class is fundamental to the Microsoft Windows (Win16, Win32, and Win64) operating systems and its Application Programming Interface (API).
+In computer programming, a window class is a fundamental in many windowing systems, including the Microsoft Windows (Win16, Win32, and Win64) operating systems, IBM OS/2 and the X Window System.
+The class defines the window procedure used to process messages for all windows created with that class.

 The structure provides a template from which windows may be created by specifying a window's icons, menu, background color and a few other features.
 It also holds a pointer to a procedure that controls how the window behaves in response to user interaction.
 It finally tells the operating system how much additional storage space is needed for the class and each window created from it.

-There have been two versions of window classes; the only non-technical addition brought by the second one is that of a small additional icon for the window.
-The first version was present in the Windows 3.x series; the second version appeared in Windows 95 and Windows NT 3.1.